 The Department is responsible for protecting and providing access to the Territory’s scientific and cultural asset collections and assisting the community to care for, and make best use of, these assets for research and to create educational, recreation and commercial opportunities.

-1 November 2014 | Ministerial Release
+1 July 2015 | Ministerial Release

-31 October 2014 | Ministerial Release
+30 June 2015 | Ministerial Release

-30 October 2014 | Ministerial Release
+27 June 2015 | Ministerial Release